Khushboo09/Assignment/README.md

 Presenter: Nucleus of a module.
 It gets user response from the View and work accordingly.
 Only class to communicate with all the other components.
-Calls the router for wire-framing, Interactor to fetch data (network calls or local data calls), view to update the UI.
+Calls the router for wire-framing,

 Interactor: Has the business logics of an app.
 Primarily make API calls and local storage to fetch or save data.